HariSK20/FileOrganizationTechniques/README.md

 This Lab Program was created to teach myself Header Files and MakeFiles

+### Why are the programs large?

+> I wanted the programs to display meaningful errors (Anything better than nothing) instead of it straight up giving a segmentation fault

 ## Simulate the following file organization methods:
 1. Single Level
 2. Two Level